GLOBAL MARKETS-Stocks fall, bonds gain on Greek fears

 “That is creating some complacency here.
 People think, ‘Oh, this Greek thing is going to get worked out.'”

-Stocks on Wall Street had tumbled more than 1 percent, with the S&P 500 hitting a two-month low, when stocks pared losses to trade close to break-even.
+Stocks on Wall Street had tumbled more than 1 percent earlier in the session, with the S&P 500 hitting a two-month low.

-In Europe, investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent, on worries over how Spain’s banks would meet government demands for a hefty recapitalization.
+Investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent on worries over how Spain’s banks would meet government demands for a hefty recapitalization.

 Spain will demand banks set aside another 35 billion euros ($45 billion) against loans to the ailing building sector, financial sources said.
 Huge bank losses have raised fears that the country may need an international bailout.